 Humans are complex beings whose thoughts, feelings, habits, and behaviors are often influenced by perception rather than reality.
 When a person believes something to be true, it guides their thinking and ultimately their reaction to the events and the people around them.
 Viewing the world through this exclusive lens is one thing that makes each person’s existence unique, but for some, an unhealthy focus on the negative and a distorted view of reality can result in more intense, irrational responses, maladaptive behavior, dysfunctional relationships,and destructive coping mechanisms.

-Dialectical Behavior Therapy is a type of therapy that focuses on helping people change how they react to situations or events by modifying their thoughts, feelings, actions, and patterns.
+Dialectical Behavior Treatment is a type of treatment that focuses on helping people change how they react to situations or events by modifying their thoughts, feelings, actions, and patterns.
 To gain a better understanding of how DBT works, let’s take a closer look..

 Who Can Benefit From DBT?